Symphony No. 1 (Lutosławski)

-Polish composer Witold Lutosławski wrote his Symphony No. 1 in 1941–47, completing it in 1947.
+Polish composer Witold Lutosławski wrote his Symphony No. 1 in 1941–47.
+The Grand Symphony Orchestra of the Polish Radio (WOSPR) performed its world premiere (conducted by Grzegorz Fitelberg, to whom it was dedicated) in Katowice on April 1, 1948.

-Structure
+Music

-The symphony, lasting 25 minutes, is in four movements.
-The first, Allegro giusto, is a sonata allegro.
+The symphony, lasting 25 minutes, and is in four movements.
+The first, Allegro giusto, is a sonata form.
 The second is marked Poco adagio, while the third (Allegretto misterioso) is a scherzo whose opening theme is based on a twelve-note tone-row.
 The final movement is marked Allegro vivace.